veit/python-basics-tutorial/docs/oop/design/index.rst

 instances of some classes with simple functions and thus reducing a lot of boilerplate code.
 In the following :doc:`strategy pattern <strategy>` section, we will refactor the strategy pattern using function objects.

+:doc:`SOLID <solid>` is an acronym for five design principles that are intended to make object-orientated designs more comprehensible, flexible and maintainable.

 .. seealso::
    * `Architecture Patterns with Python